Info for Applicants

-You don’t need to have been a teacher or have worked in a school before to apply to RIS but you can greatly improve your application by showing awareness of current teaching practices and the education landscape in general.
+Getting experience in a classroom can greatly improve your application by building your awareness of current teaching practices and the education landscape in general.
 One of the best ways to do this is by spending time in a school before or during the application process.
 There are a variety of different ways you can gain school experience, the most relevant of which are listed below.

 You’ll be placed at one of the hundreds of schools across the country that are part of the SEP.
 During your placement you’ll have the opportunity to talk to teachers about day-to-day school life, observe teaching and pastoral work and watch a range of lessons and age groups being taught.